apache/hertzbeat/home/docs/others/private.md

 title: Privatization deployment
 sidebar_label: Privatization deployment
 ---
-If your team wants to privatize and deploy this monitoring system, we currently provide two solutions.
+If your team wants to privatize and deploy this monitoring tool, we currently provide two solutions.

 #### Community monitoring product HertzBeat (Free, copyright reserved)